Group of students woking on laptops and a worksheet

 Throughout your coursework, you’ll work closely with a faculty advisor to develop a program of study that speaks to your interest and helps you meet your goals.

-Students can choose 27 credits of coursework.
-Examples of courses include, but are not limited to:
+Students will choose nine courses (27 credits).
+Six of the nine courses (18 credits) must be from the Instructional Technology program.
+Examples of Instructional Technology courses include, but are not limited to:

 • EDT 520: Digital Age Teaching and Learning Methods (3 credits)